qtzar/auth0-spring-security-mvc/README.md

-# Auth0 Spring Security
+# Auth0 Spring Security MVC

-A modern Java Spring library that allows you to use Auth0 with Spring Security.
+A modern Java Spring library that allows you to use Auth0 with Spring Security for server-side MVC web apps.
 Leverages Spring Boot dependencies.
 Validates the JWT from Auth0 in every API call to assert authentication according to configuration.

 ## Learn how to use it

-[Please read this tutorial](https://docs.auth0.com/server-apis/java-spring-security) to learn how to use this SDK.
+[Please read this tutorial](https://docs.auth0.com/server-apis/java-spring-security-mvc) to learn how to use this SDK.

 ---